Makruk is how Chaturanga evolved in Southeast Asia, and is the closest extant game to the original.

-- The Bishop moves one square diagonally or one square forward, like in Shōgi.
+- The Bishop moves one square diagonally or one square forward, like the silver general in Shōgi.

 - Knight (called Maa) moves like in Chess.

 - Rook (called Ruea) moves like in Chess.

 - The Pawn starts on the third rank, moves one square forward, captures one square diagonally, and Queens on the sixth rank to moves one square diagonally (like the queen).

 - If there are two rooks left: 8 moves